cloudfoundry/smb-volume-release/README.md

     $ cf push pora --no-start
     ```

-* Bind the service to your app supplying the correct Azure file share.
+1. Bind the service to your app supplying the correct Azure file share.
 Broker will create it if it does not exist by default.

     ```bash
     $ cf bind-service pora myVolume -c '{"share": "one"}'
     ```

     **NOTE**:
-        - You must not set `allowCreateFileShare` to `false` when deploying azurefilebroker.
-        - The file share created by Broker only can be deleted in unbinding the service when `allowDeleteFileShare` is set to `true`.

-> ####Bind Parameters####
+    - Please see more details about parameters [here](https://github.com/AbelHu/azurefilebroker#prameters-for-bind).
-> * **uid & gid:** When binding the Azure file share to the application, the uid and gid specified are supplied to the mount.cifs.
-The fmount.cifs masks the running user id and group id as the true owner shown on the Azure file share.
+    - uid & gid: When binding the Azure file share to the application, the uid and gid specified are supplied to the mount.cifs.
+The mount.cifs masks the running user id and group id as the true owner shown on the Azure file share.
 Any operation on the mount will be executed as the owner, but locally the mount will be seen as being owned by the running user.
-> * **mount:** By default, volumes are mounted into the application container in an arbitrarily named folder under /var/vcap/data.
+    - mount: By default, volumes are mounted into the application container in an arbitrarily named folder under `/var/vcap/data`.
 If you prefer to mount your directory to some specific path where your application expects it, you can control the container mount path by specifying the `mount` option.
 The resulting bind command would look something like
-> ``` cf bind-service pora myVolume -c '{"share", "one", "uid":"0","gid":"0","mount":"/var/path"}'```
+        ``` cf bind-service pora myVolume -c '{"share", "one", "uid":"0","gid":"0","mount":"/var/path"}' ```
-> > NOTE: As of this writing aufs used by Garden is not capable of creating new root level folders.
+    NOTE: As of this writing aufs used by Garden is not capable of creating new root level folders.
 As a result, you must choose a path with a root level folder that already exists in the container.  (`/home`, `/usr` or `/var` are good choices.)
 If you require a path that does not already exist in the container it is currently only possible if you upgrade your Diego deployment to use [GrootFS](https://github.com/cloudfoundry/grootfs-release) with Garden.
 For details on how to generate a Diego manifest using GrootFS see [this note](https://github.com/cloudfoundry/diego-release/blob/develop/docs/manifest-generation.md#experimental--g-opt-into-using-grootfs-for-garden).
 Eventually, GrootFS will become the standard file system for CF containers, and this limitation will go away.
-> * **readonly:** Set true if you want the mounted volume to be read only.

-* Start the application
+1. Start the application

     ```bash
     $ cf start pora
     ```

 ## Test the app to make sure that it can access your SMB volume

-* to check if the app is running, `curl http://pora.YOUR.DOMAIN.com` should return the instance index for your app
+1. to check if the app is running, `curl http://pora.YOUR.DOMAIN.com` should return the instance index for your app
-* to check if the app can access the shared volume `curl http://pora.YOUR.DOMAIN.com/write` writes a file to the share and then reads it back out again.
+1. to check if the app can access the shared volume `curl http://pora.YOUR.DOMAIN.com/write` writes a file to the share and then reads it back out again.

 # Reference